chakravala/ForceImport.jl/README.md

 WARNING: ignoring conflicting import of Foo.+ into Main
 ```

-Hence the macro has to be called before the relevant methods have been executed.
+Hence the macro has to be called before the relevant methods have been called.